pgRouting/workshop/docs/chapters/osm2pgrouting.rst

 .. note::

 	There are some limitations though especially regarding network size.
 The current version of osm2pgrouting needs to load all data into memory, which makes it fast but also requires a lot or memory for large datasets.
-An alternative tool to osm2pgrouting without the network size limitation is *osm2po*.
-It's available as under a "freeware license" (not open source license unfortunately)
+An alternative tool to osm2pgrouting without the network size limitation is *osm2po* (http://osm2po.de).
+It's available under "freeware license".

 Raw OpenStreetMap data contains much more features and information than need for routing.
 Also the format is not suitable for pgRouting out-of-the-box.
 An ``.osm`` XML file consists of three major feature types: